Northbrook and the Stonnington History CentreAdd to Itinerary

 Northbrook is a Victorian Italianate villa built in 1888–1889 to the design of architect Charles D’Ebro.
-The house was originally set on 2.5 acres of gardens facing High Street and included a 160sqm ballroom, timber outbuildings and brick stables.
+The house was originally set on 2.5 acres of gardens facing High Street and included a 160 square metre ballroom, timber outbuildings and brick stables.

 Northbrook features a small portico with pressed-metal ceiling, elaborate mouldings and a balustrade parapet.
 The black-and-white marble floor of the entrance foyer leads to the main vaulted vestibule, featuring heavily panelled timber walls, a large over mantle with inlet mirrors and detailed encaustic tiles in the fire surround.